 There are hundreds of different themes to choose from if you are using self-hosted WordPress.
 Many of these are free and can be installed directly from the WordPress dashboard.
 WordPress makes it easy to change themes and you can try out lots of them to find one you like.

-If I’m using the Ollie theme, then I may also install my own child theme.
+If I’m using the Twenty Twenty-Five or Ollie theme, then I may also install my own child theme.

 In the case of GeneratePress, the theme itself is free but, to make it easier to customise, and to take advantage of some extra features, you can install the GP Premium plugin.